pace-neutrons/Horace/documentation/matlab-api.md

 - Use positional parameters for core data
 - Use optional parameters where appropriate
-- Use key-value arguments for remaining arguments, including  rather than flag/no-flag arguments
+- Use key-value arguments for remaining arguments, rather than flag/no-flag arguments

 The use of `[-][no]flagname` is not supported in Python, other than as one or more "string value optional arg" and is not Pythonic.
 The conversion for MATLAB flag-type args could be handled in the Python <-> MATLAB wrapper as there's a well defined mapping between key/value and flag syntax, but could also be avoided.